jsheridanwells/JeremyWells.Io/_posts/2019-08-24-aspnetcore-config-explained.md

 ![Recording Console](/assets/img/aspnetcoreconfig/splash.jpg){:class="post-splash"}

 ###### Photo by [Alexey Ruban](https://unsplash.com/@intelligenciya?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/recording-console?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)
-A common consideration for working with an ASP.NET Core application is how to store and retrieve values in configuration settings, as well as how to change and update them as the application moves to different environments.
+A common consideration for working with an ASP.NET Core application is how to store and retrieve values in configuration settings, as well as how to change and update them as the application moves to higher environments.
 It's common to need sensitive values like passwords, API keys, and database connection strings in order to call out to other services, and these settings must be stored separately from the application's source code.
 To help manage this process, ASP.NET Core contains a set of configuration providers for retrieving and storing values, as well as a class to make complex settings available in the application as strongly-typed objects.

 In this tutorial, I'll use an extremely simple web API to illustrate the different configuration providers and how one overrides the next as the application moves to different environments.
 We'll start with some boilerplate code, create a class to hold configuration settings, then load those settings from different locations in the file system.
 Finally, we'll move the application to a Docker container to show how settings can be updated in different environments.